South Lawn: History and design

 When the White House was first occupied in 1800 the site of the South Lawn was an open meadow gradually descending to a large marsh, the Tiber Creek, and Potomac River beyond.
 Thomas Jefferson completed grading of the South Lawn, building up mounds on either side of a central lawn.
 Jefferson, working with architect Benjamin Henry Latrobe located a triumphal arch as a main entry point to the grounds, just southeast of the White House.
 Pierre-Charles L'Enfant's 1793 plan of the city of Washington, indicates a setting of terraced formal gardens descending to Tiber Creek.
-Later in 1850, landscape designer Andrew Jackson Davis attempted to soften the geometry of the L'Enfant plan, incorporating a semicircular southern boundary and meandering paths.
-Andrew Jackson Davis's changes included enlarging the South Lawn, creating a large circular lawn he termed the "Parade or President's Park" and bordered by densely planted shrubs and trees.
+Later in 1850, landscape designer Andrew Jackson Downing attempted to soften the geometry of the L'Enfant plan, incorporating a semicircular southern boundary and meandering paths.
+Andrew Jackson Downing's changes included enlarging the South Lawn, creating a large circular lawn he termed the "Parade or President's Park" and bordered by densely planted shrubs and trees.
 During the administration of Ulysses S. Grant the marsh to the south was drained, and the South Lawn received additional grading and 8 to 10 ft of fill to make the descent to the Potomac more gradual.

-During the administrations of Rutherford B. Hayes and the first term Grover Cleveland the U.S. Army Corps of Engineers were engaged to reconfigure the South Lawn, reducing the size of Downing's circular parade, and creating the current boundaries much as they presently are.
+During the administrations of Rutherford B. Hayes and Grover Cleveland's first term, the U.S. Army Corps of Engineers were engaged to reconfigure the South Lawn, reducing the size of Downing's circular parade, and creating the current boundaries much as they presently are.
 Theodore Roosevelt, who had engaged the architectural firm of McKim, Mead, and White to reconfigure and rebuild parts of the White House in 1902, was influenced to remove the complex of Victorian era glass houses built up the West Colonnade and the site of the present West Wing.
 In 1934, President Franklin D. Roosevelt engaged Frederick Law Olmsted Jr. to evaluate the grounds and recommend changes.
 Olmsted understood the need to offer presidents and their families a modicum of privacy balancing with the requirement for public views of the White House.
 The Olmsted plan presented the landscape largely as seen today: retaining or planting large specimen trees and shrubs on the perimeter to create boundaries for visual privacy, but punctuated with generous sight lines of the house from north and south.

 In 2025, President Donald Trump had an 88-foot tall flagpole installed on the South Lawn.

-A 5,000 seat Ultimate Fighting Championship arena is set to be erected on the South Lawn of the White House as part of the celebrations for the United States Semiquincentennial in 2026.
+A temporary 5,000-seat arena was erected on the South Lawn for UFC Freedom 250 in 2026, the only professional sporting event to be held on White House grounds.
+After the arena was dismantled, construction crews began work on a granite helipad to accommodate the Sikorsky VH-92 Patriot, which had a tendency to scorch the grass beneath it.